 scenario is so atrocious that it takes forty minutes to establish that the daughter of Dr. Jekyll is indeed the daughter of Dr. Jekyll.John Agar is the fiance of Gloria Talbot who is being convinced she is committing a series of grisly murders as a monstrous creature.
 The producers had a double used as Talbot's "Hyde" so that there was no resemblance to the actress.
 Needless to say she isn't a killer.
 This was a solid "C" movie as would be Agar's next film.

-John Agar's next film was the source movie for my blog title "The Brain from Planet Arous".
+John Agar's next film was "The Brain from Planet Arous".
 The film was released October 1, 1957 and even with poor reviews the film has obtained cult status and been parodied in many other motion pictures over the years and some television shows.

 Basically you have a criminal brain from Planet Arous being chased by a good brain from Planet Arous.
 The bad brain possesses John Agar while the good brain a dog that his character likes so that the good brain can be near the bad one to stop it.
 Agar gives an over the top performance and it works.